timeTravelEmbIxd/timetravel/README.md

 See folder "Speech Recognition" for instructions.

-# Aurdino <-> Browser Communication
+# Arduino <-> Browser Communication

 See folder "Arduino" for more instructions.
-See the specific INO for more.

 # Processing API